 Fleece was invented in 1981 by Polartec, then known as Malden Mills.
 Patagonia worked with the company to make an outdoor performance jacket that wouldn't hold as much water as traditional wool.
 The first, known as the Synchilla Snap-T fleece, was available for sale in 1985.

 Some fleece jackets include a wind or water-resistant hard face fabric or use strategic panels on exposed areas like the chest and shoulders to improve weather resistance.
 Others are thick and dense enough that they stop any wind well on their own.
 However, layering a fleece under waterproof or wind-resistant shells helps take advantage of its insulation without relying on it to shed water or block wind.
-This more comprehensive type of layering puts you in the driver's seat to regulate warmth and comfort while on the go.
+This more comprehensive layering style puts you in the driver's seat to regulate warmth and comfort while on the go.

 Today, fleece jackets are made of synthetic materials like polyester, nylon, elastane, and, less frequently, spandex.
 Sometimes, these materials are recycled.
 Sometimes, they include some wool.
 Though a few companies are working to build fleece fabric in ways that reduce shedding, fibers from these jackets become microplastics.